yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 ###**RecordGate**

 A RecordGate has an associated score and a desired record.
-The `Gate` opens once the player achieves the desired record for the given score.
+The `Gate` opens once the player achieves the desired record.

 **A `RecordGate` contains the following elements:**